(6 votes, average: 4.83 out of 5)

 Asymmetric encryption leverages a mathematically related pair of keys, a public key, and a private key, for the encryption and decryption process.
 Two participants are involved, each with their own set of public and private keys.

-The cipher text returns to its original form of plain text, and the receiver successfully gets the data without any interference.
+The cipher text returns to its original form of plain text, and the receiver successfully gets the data without interference.

 There are multiple benefits of using Asymmetric encryption algorithms for data security, such as: